Heather Humphreys, TD

 A Jeff Sutherland Certified ScrumMaster® with years of weekly sprints moved to “Done” and user of Scrum to teach Scrum to fellow construction professionals via guided interactive learning – over 500 industry partners.
 A Project Management Professional (PMP®) continuously updating project management knowledge, experience, and the skills to bring projects to successful completion.
 A LEED AP BD+C United States Green Building Council professional, Engineer-Manriquez earned an MBA from California State University at San Bernardino and a bachelor of science in electrical engineering from the University of Illinois at Chicago.

-Gary Widger – Head of Engineering & Change – Mercury
+Gary Widger – Head of Innovation & Change – Mercury

 A dynamic leader with a proven track record in the design & delivery of innovative business transformations that add value.
 Highly qualified with 17 years’ experience leading change across large companies in Europe, Asia and US.
 Senior leadership team member.
 Passionate about energizing people to work together to achieve a shared vision.